 Master of Science in Physician Assistant Studies

-The mission of the Bryant University Physician Assistant Program is to improve universal access to health care by graduating highly competent and confident physician assistants prepared to provide exceptional quality, ethical patient-centered health care in a collaborative environment to diverse populations.
+To improve universal access to health care by graduating highly competent and confident physician assistants prepared to provide exceptional quality, ethical patient-centered health care in a collaborative environment.

 About Physician Assistants

 A physician assistant is a medical professional who works with a physician as part of a team.

 Physician assistants conduct physical examinations, diagnose and treat illnesses, order and interpret lab tests, perform procedures, assist in surgery, provide patient education and counseling, and make rounds of patients in hospitals and nursing homes.
 All 50 states and the District of Columbia allow physician assistants to practice medicine and prescribe medications.